-- (i) Major violations that will be subject to SEC testing are as follows:

-- (a) Treating an animal externally including the udder, with an irritant or other foreign substance not registered for use on cattle within the Commonwealth of Australia, stimulating device or electrical appliance

-- (b) Surgically or unethically inserting any prohibited chemical, drug, gas, liquid (including milk), matter or foreign substance into the udder to artificially enhance or change the natural shape or appearance of the udder.
-This includes, but is not limited to:

-- (i) Dextrose

-- (ii) Pure alcohol

-- (iii) Gas of any sort
+- (i) Major violations that will be subject to SEC testing are as follows: - (a) Treating an animal externally including the udder, with an irritant or other foreign substance not registered for use on cattle within the Commonwealth of Australia - (b) The use and attachment of a stimulating device and/or electrical appliance to massage or modify the teat or udder is not permitted. - (c) Surgically or unethically inserting any prohibited chemical, drug, gas, liquid (including milk), matter or foreign substance into the udder to artificially enhance or change the natural shape or appearance of the udder.
+This includes, but is not limited to: - (i) Dextrose - (ii) Pure alcohol - (iii) Gas of any sort

-- (iv) Foam

-- (v) Silver protein

-- (vi) Silver nitrate

-- (vii) Transferring milk between quarters